si-meone/DiskSpaceInformer/README.md

 2. cd out/production/DiskSpaceInformer/

-3. jar cfe ../../../jar/DiskSpaceInformer.jar DiskSpaceInformer *
+3. jar cfe ../../../jar/DiskSpaceInformer.jar dsi/DiskSpaceInformer *

 4. check your jar java -jar ../../../jar/DiskSpaceInformer.jar

 5. then check in the new jar and relaunch